 Standard Vinaigrette Ratio

 Start with the standard 3 parts oil to 1 part vinegar and adjust to your personal taste as needed.
-Once you’ve made a few vinaigrette, you will likely throw the measuring out and start adding the ingredients and tasting until you get the perfect flavor.
+Once you’ve made a few vinaigrettes, you will likely throw the measuring out and start adding the ingredients and tasting until you get the perfect flavor.

 What type of oil to use?